AWESOME GAMES DONE QUICK 2024

 HADES

-Hades already has all the perfect ingredients to be a GDQ staple for me - it's a game i'm personally familiar with and extremely fond of, it's got all that thrilling rogue-like unpredictability that makes for a great race, it's flashy and exciting with a high skill ceiling that puts keen execution front and center. it's always a treat when it's on the schedule and casually raises, oh, i dunno, $30,000 for charity based on petting Cerberus alone. no matter what, i was excited to see it back on the big stage, but then, oh my god, the two people racing it are married? they're wives and they met through Hades speedrunning? they're so in-sync that they can pull off a borderline flawless run while sharing a controller? literally maybe the most romantic thing i can think of. mushy feelings aside, these two runs provide such an incredible view into how optimized Hades speedrunning has become, with excellent commentary to walk you through the branching paths arcalena and trash_lapras take to make their three escapes. these two manage to cut down Theseus so fast that i'd be mad if i wasn't so preoccupied with how adorable this whole thing is.
+Hades already has all the perfect ingredients to be a GDQ staple for me; it's a game i'm personally familiar with and extremely fond of, it's got all that thrilling rogue-like unpredictability that makes for a great race, it's flashy and exciting with a high skill ceiling that puts keen execution front and center. it's always a treat when it's on the schedule and casually raises, oh, i dunno, $30,000 for charity based on petting Cerberus alone. no matter what, i was excited to see it back on the big stage, but then, oh my god, the two people racing it are married? they're wives and they met through Hades speedrunning? they're so in-sync that they can pull off a borderline flawless run while sharing a controller? literally maybe the most romantic thing i can think of. mushy feelings aside, these two runs provide such an incredible view into how optimized Hades speedrunning has become, with excellent commentary to walk you through the branching paths arcalena and trash_lapras take to make their three escapes. these two manage to cut down Theseus so fast that i'd be mad if i wasn't so preoccupied with how adorable this whole thing is.

 GRANNY

-look, i will always be Awful Block's strongest soldier. weird, janky games deserve a spotlight just as much as anything else, and i'm incredibly particular about the narrow tightrope between "genuinely charmingly bad" and "the developer was so in on the joke that it stops being endearing". i pulled the all-nighter once again this AGDQ, and while it had some major highlights such as Sneak King or Fort Boyard: The Challenge, i think the game that most deeply embodied the proper hysterical vibes of Awful Block happened well beforehand on Tuesday night. speedruns of horror games already disarm the genre of a lot of its spooky power, but combine the absurdity of the Granny trilogy's escalating vehicular escapes and the comedy potential of commentators going in completely blind, and you have yourself one of the funniest things i've ever seen on a GDQ stage. there's not a lot of particularly deep tech to a Granny run, but sometimes, it's about the vibes. or about beaning grandpa in the head with rocks. it can be about that too.
+the nanthology // run by Maxylobeslook, i will always be Awful Block's strongest soldier. weird, janky games deserve a spotlight just as much as anything else, and i'm incredibly particular about the narrow tightrope between "genuinely charmingly bad" and "the developer was so in on the joke that it stops being endearing". i pulled the all-nighter once again this AGDQ, and while it had some major highlights such as Sneak King or Fort Boyard: The Challenge, i think the game that most deeply embodied the proper hysterical vibes of Awful Block happened well beforehand on Tuesday night. speedruns of horror games already disarm the genre of a lot of its spooky power, but combine the absurdity of the Granny trilogy's escalating vehicular escapes and the comedy potential of commentators going in completely blind, and you have yourself one of the funniest things i've ever seen on a GDQ stage. there's not a lot of particularly deep tech to a Granny run, but sometimes, it's about the vibes. or about beaning grandpa in the head with rocks. it can be about that too.

 RESIDENT EVIL 2 REMAKE

-i'm not quite sure how this one is going to hit going on the big special list - as you can probably see from the thumbnail, CarcinogenSDA pulls it off. through months of immaculate planning and practice, he manages to clear Resident Evil 2 Remake without taking any damage. a big part of the appeal to me was stumbling onto this run - Resident Evil isn't a franchise i'm very familiar with, and speedruns of it tend to feel a little samey to an outsider like me. it was a huge vibe shift right after Granny, though, and i was curious enough to stick around until Carcinogen took a hit. and then he just... didn't. it was an hour and a half of some of the most tense gameplay i've ever seen, bouncing back and forth between exceedingly precise set-ups and frantic improvisation. maybe some of that tension won't hit the same for people catching up after the fact, but i still think the level of expertise will shine through, and if nothing else, you owe it to yourself to watch the greatest pop-off in AGDQ history at the very end of this absolute gauntlet of a run.
+Claire 1st hardcore no damage attempt // run by CarcinogenSDAi'm not quite sure how this one is going to hit going on the big special list, because as you can probably already see from the thumbnail, CarcinogenSDA pulls it off. through months of immaculate planning and practice, he manages to clear Resident Evil 2 Remake without taking any damage. a big part of the appeal to me was stumbling onto this run; Resident Evil isn't a franchise i'm very familiar with, and speedruns of it tend to feel a little samey to an outsider like me. it was a huge vibe shift right after Granny, though, and i was curious enough to stick around until Carcinogen took a hit. and then he just... didn't. it was an hour and a half of some of the most tense gameplay i've ever seen, bouncing back and forth between exceedingly precise set-ups and frantic improvisation. maybe some of that tension won't hit the same for people catching up after the fact, but i still think the level of expertise will shine through, and if nothing else, you owe it to yourself to watch the greatest pop-off in AGDQ history at the very end of this absolute gauntlet of a run.

 SUPER MARIO 64

-what can i really say about Super Mario 64? it's probably one of the biggest speedgames in the history of the hobby, and certainly the first my mind goes to when trying to imagine The Default Speedrun. it's not weird for a person who's never watched a speedrun to know what a BLJ is, or to have a passing familiarity with a Scuttlebug jamboree. that same level of familiarity breeds a ton of innovation when it comes to the game's more recent GDQ appearances, though. whether it's randomizers or blindfolded runs, there's a lot of ways to spice this classic up, and 2024's showcase might be the craziest yet, with Super Mario 64's genre-defining controls mapped out to a whole-ass drum kit. one thing the staff highlighted when hyping this run up that i think bears repeating is that this isn't just a gimmick - CZR is a talented, practiced musician, and that shines through in every drum fill thrown in between stars. when the game is played in such an innovative way, it draws out a whole new aspect. speedrunning already demands mastery and precision, but this run truly emphasizes the rhythm and musicality of the inputs. you're not just seeing a cannonless Whomp's Fortress, or a BLJ, or a clean Bowser throw - you're hearing them as something akin to freestyle jazz in a way that elevates the whole experience. with how emotional and cathartic the credits sequence jam session (helpfully preserved in its own video to avoid DMCA issues) felt, it was easy to forget this was only the halfway point of the week, honestly.
+16 star drum% // run by CZRwhat can i really say about Super Mario 64? it's probably one of the biggest speedgames in the history of the hobby, and certainly the first my mind goes to when trying to imagine The Default Speedrun. it's not weird for a person who's never watched a speedrun to know what a BLJ is, or to have a passing familiarity with a Scuttlebug jamboree. that same level of familiarity breeds a ton of innovation when it comes to the game's more recent GDQ appearances, though. whether it's randomizers or blindfolded runs, there's a lot of ways to spice this classic up, and 2024's showcase might be the craziest yet, with Super Mario 64's genre-defining controls mapped out to a whole-ass drum kit. one thing the staff highlighted when hyping this run up that i think bears repeating is that this isn't just a gimmick; CZR is a talented, practiced musician, and that shines through in every drum fill thrown in between stars. when the game is played in such an innovative way, it draws out a whole new aspect. speedrunning already demands mastery and precision, but this run truly emphasizes the rhythm and musicality of the inputs. you're not just seeing a cannonless Whomp's Fortress, or a BLJ, or a clean Bowser throw - you're hearing them as something akin to freestyle jazz in a way that elevates the whole experience. with how emotional and cathartic the credits sequence jam session (helpfully preserved in its own video to avoid DMCA issues) felt, it was easy to forget this was only the halfway point of the week, honestly.

 SUPER MARIO SUNSHINE